20+ High Protein Snacks

 If you want to get over the 12 grams of protein per serving, I recommend combining protein sources.
 For example, have a serving of Greek yogurt or cottage cheese topped with nuts or seeds, or pair a hard-boiled egg with some cheese or a protein-rich dip.

-Some excellent store-bought snacks are protein bars, meat jerky sticks, tuna pouches, and hummus with veggies.
-Don’t overthink it – sometimes simpler is better for a protein-packed snack that’s already prepped for you.
+Some of the best protein snacks are protein bars, meat sticks, tuna pouches, and hummus with veggies.
+Don’t overthink it.
+Sometimes, simpler is better for a protein-packed snack that’s already prepped for you.

 For more similar roundup of recipes, be sure to check out: High Protein Soups, Easy Recipes for Meal Prepping, Best Recipes with Cottage Cheese, and Recipes to Make With Pantry Staples.